esito/dberase/README.md

 ## Using the samples ##

-Download and unzip the project to a java project (`dberase`) or clone the repository:
+Download and unzip this project to a java project (`dberase`) or clone the repository:

 	git clone https://github.com/esito/dberase.git